synqing/K1.node1/docs/09-reports/K1NReport_SUMMARY_FIRMWARE_AUDIT_EXECUTIVE_v1.0_20251108.md

 **Root Cause:** Same as RMT - Arduino ESP32 framework has **I2S v4 API only**, but code expects **I2S v5 API** (`i2s_std.h`, `i2s_new_channel()`, etc.).
 Fallback stubs return silence.

-**PDM Hardware Note:** SPH0645 is a **PDM microphone**, not standard I2S.
-Code comment (line 97) incorrectly claims "standard I2S, NOT PDM".
-The microphone outputs PDM bitstream requiring hardware decimation.
+**I2S Hardware Note:** SPH0645 is an **I2S MEMS microphone** with standard I2S interface.
+It outputs 32-bit digital audio samples that can be directly read by ESP32-S3 I2S peripheral without PDM-to-PCM conversion.

 **Impact:**
 - ❌ Audio-reactive patterns have no audio data to react to